-The landbank was made possible with a $3 million zero interest loan from UNC Chapel Hill to local non-profit Self-Help, with administrative support from the Town of Chapel Hill.
-Self-Help is able, with the Jackson Center and neighborhood leadership guidance, to purchase homes in transition and to hold them as strategies are created by neighbors and partner organizations.
+The land bank was made possible with a $3 million zero interest loan from UNC Chapel Hill to local non-profit Self-Help, with administrative support from the Town of Chapel Hill.
+Self-Help is able, with the Jackson Center and neighborhood partnership, to purchase homes in transition and to hold them as strategies are created by neighbors and partner organizations.
 These homes are then redeveloped and sold to affordable housing agencies or families.
+This is part of a broader effort, laid out in our community-first plan, “Northside Market Action Plan (MAP).”

 How does this benefit families who need to sell?